vaibhavgupta03/Digital-Calculator-App-MATLAB/README.md

 - Implement basic error handling to manage division by zero and invalid inputs.

 ## Contributing
 Contributions are welcome!
+If you'd like to contribute:

+- Fork this repository.
+- Create a new branch (git checkout -b feature-branch).
+- Make your changes.
+- Commit your changes (git commit -am 'Add new feature').
+- Push to the branch (git push origin feature-branch).
-Feel free to fork this repository, make changes, and submit a pull request.
+- Create a pull request.

+## Contact
+If you have any questions or feedback, feel free to reach out at vaibhavgupta6393@gmail.com.